slatedocs/slate/source/index.html.md

 <aside class="notice" ng-if="user.testApiKey">
 Your test API key <code>{{ApiKey}}</code> is included in all the examples on this page, so you can test any example right away.
 Only you can see this value.
 </aside>

+### Test and Live Modes

+To make the API as explorable as possible, accounts have test mode and live mode API keys.
+There is no "switch" for changing between modes, just use the appropriate key to perform a live or test API requests.

+Requests made with test mode credentials are not completed by a human, and therefore have incorrect test responses.
+Requests made with live mode credentials are always completed by a human, and will incur a charge past your first 5 API requests.

 ### Callback Authentication